 The holiday season is always the most lively time of the year.
 Along with being a major part of the year.
 Once fall has come to pass, it begins the countdown to the start of another year.
-One can surmise that the holiday has begun by the constant onslaught of Christmas songs everywhere.
+One can surmise that the holiday has begun with the constant onslaught of Christmas songs everywhere.
 Though the holiday season is for people to take it easy.
 This does not mean that they should neglect their safety or the safety of their home.
 The holidays prove to be trying and dangerous for one and their households.

 According to the U.S. Fire Administration, more than 400 homes suffer yearly due to the effects of events related to Christmas tree fires.
 According to the U.S. Consumer Product Commission, more than 12,900 people annually are treated in hospitals and emergency rooms for injuries that include those such as falls, cuts, and shocks that are related to holiday lights, decorations, or Christmas trees.
 Between the years 2016 and 2019, there has been an annual average of four (4) deaths.
 And, also around 18 million dollars worth of property damage can be associated with Christmas tree fires.
 During the same period of time, the CPSC or the Consumer Products Safety Council had received reports of nearly one hundred and thirty (30) lives lost.
 And, 260 million in property loss that could be associated with candle fires.
 One must be careful, especially during the holiday season.

 In the spirit of keeping the season jolly, along with keeping one’s self and home safe, here are a few reminders to help keep the safety within one’s home during the holiday season.